MicrosoftDocs/azure-devops-docs/release-notes/2018/sprint-142-update.md

 Linking related or dependent work gives you broader context into the work you're tracking and helps you manage dependencies with other teams.
 With links for remote work, now you can keep track of work across organizations within your company.
 Simply copy the URL of an existing work item, go to another work item, and create a link using one of the three new link types: Consumes From, Produces For, and Remote Related.
 See the [work item linking](/azure/devops/boards/queries/link-work-items-support-traceability?view=azure-devops&preserve-view=true&tabs=new-web-form) documentation for more information about traceability in Azure Boards.

 > [!NOTE]
-> Permissions are respected across both Azure DevOps organizations, which must both be backed by the same Azure AD tenant.
+> Permissions are respected across both Azure DevOps organizations, which must both be backed by the same Microsoft Entra tenant.
 >
 > [!div class="mx-imgBorder"]
 > ![Remote link](media/142_05.png)